EasyPost/easyvcr-csharp/README.md

 // Create a cassette to handle HTTP interactions var cassette = new Cassette("path/to/cassettes", "my_cassette");

-// create an HttpClient using the cassette var recordingHttpClient = HttpClients.NewHttpClient(cassette, Mode.Record);
+// create an EasyVcrHttpClient using the cassette var recordingHttpClient = HttpClients.NewHttpClient(cassette, Mode.Record);

-// Use this HttpClient in any class making HTTP calls
+// Use this EasyVcrHttpClient in any class making HTTP calls
+// Note: EasyVcrHttpClient implements HttpClient, so it can be used anywhere a HttpClient is expected
 // For example, RestSharp v107+ supports custom HTTP clients RestClient restClient = new RestClient(recordingHttpClient, new RestClientOptions()));